China's Huawei given clean bill of health by UK security board

 But questions have been raised, in Britain and elsewhere, about the potential security implications of allowing the Chinese company access to critical networks.

-The board set up to oversee the work of the centre, which includes representatives from government, intelligence agencies, and the company, said it was satisfied with the independence and quality of its tests.
+The board set up to oversee the work of the center, which includes representatives from government, intelligence agencies, and the company, said it was satisfied with the independence and quality of its tests.

 "Any risks to UK national security from Huawei's involvement in the UK's critical networks have been sufficiently mitigated," it said.

-Huawei said the centre showed how governments, operators and equipment providers could work together on cyber security.
+Huawei said the center showed how governments, operators and equipment providers could work together on cyber security.

-"In the globalised, interconnected digital age, we must all work together to deliver the best solutions to the challenges we face," the company said in a statement.
+"In the globalized, interconnected digital age, we must all work together to deliver the best solutions to the challenges we face," the company said in a statement.

 (Reporting by Paul Sandle; Editing by Greg Mahlich)